DaveBenham/VenomModules/README.md

 ### Bypass

-All outputs are constant monophonic 0 V when PUSH 5 is bypassed.
+All outputs are constant monophonic 0 V when KNOB 5 is bypassed.

 [Return to Table Of Contents](#venom)